 Headbanging could damage your brain Headbanging could damage your (Motör)head

-"Families and professionals spend time focusing on the negative aspects of ABI.
-Families need to be properly supported as 'resilience' is key to delivering successful outcomes for children and young people."
+"Families need to be properly supported as 'resilience' is key to delivering successful outcomes for children and young people."

-"When different organisations assess different aspects of a child's neuro-rehabilitation needs, everyone looks at things from a different perspective and highlight needs and conflicting priorities"
+"When different organisations assess different aspects of a child's neuro-rehabilitation needs, everyone looks at things from a different perspective and have conflicting priorities"

 "With support parents cope better so the child has a better recovery"